SophiNewell/Test_repo/README.md

 # Test_repo
-this is a test repo
+This is a repository created by *Sophia*
+Run this command to execute the application:

+`python filename.py`